alx741/ghc.vim/README.md

 # Vim GHC

-Haskell GHC compiler plugin to be used for the `:make` command in order to properly load error and warnings on the quickfix list.
+Official Haskell GHC compiler plugin distributed in Vim's runtime.

+To be used for the `:make` command in order to properly load error and warnings on the quickfix list.

 ## Installation

+If your Vim's runtime is up to date you should already have it, if not, you can install it as a normal plugin.

 Compatible with `Vundle`, `Vim-plug`, `Pathogen`, etc.